amaalali/dotfiles/README.md

 ### Setup Git Config
 1. Install git: `brew install git`
-1. Generate GPG signing keys for an email
-1. Create a local `.gitconfig` file and add the username, email, and the GPG Signing key.
+1. Create a local `.gitconfig` file and add the username, email, and ... ssh for signing
 1. Configure git by adding the following line to the `.gitconfig`
   ```
   [include]